Last updated April 24, 2020 by Craig Fitzgerald

 A: We recommend that you contact your Massachusetts court in order to be sure that the [Shady Company Name] Massachusetts online driver safety course is approved for dismissal of a Massachusetts traffic ticket.

-Reputable companies that offer state-sanctioned traffic school or defensive driving programs are clear that the classes they offer are accepted to reduce fines or surcharges, and they offer them only for the states in which they're licensed.
+Reputable companies that offer state-sanctioned traffic school or defensive driving programs (see our deep investigation into iDriveSafely here) are clear that the classes they offer are accepted to reduce fines or surcharges, and they offer them only for the states in which they're licensed.

 All of the companies we've recommended are licensed.
 That's not saying much, though.
 The states that license these schools seem to have a pretty generous licensing program.
 California has a list of traffic school providers in the thousands.